mui/material-ui/docs/src/pages/components/tables/tables.md

 {{"demo": "pages/components/tables/SpanningTable.js"}}

-## Scrollable Table
+## Standard Scrollable Table

-An example of scrollable table rows with a fixed header and toolbar.
+An example of a table with scrollable rows and fixed sortable column headers using only the standard library.
+A fixed bottom toolbar can be used for paging very big data sets often found in enterprise applications.

 {{"demo": "pages/components/tables/ScrollableTable.js"}}